Caen: Water transport

 Caen is served by the large port of Ouistreham, lying at the mouth of the Caen Canal where it meets the English Channel.
 A cruise/ferry service operates between Portsmouth, England, and Caen/Ouistreham running both standard roll-on-roll-off car ferries and supercat fast ferries, with the latter making crossing from March to November.
 The ferry terminal is 15 km from Caen with a daytime shuttle bus service for foot passengers.
 There is also a cyclist road from Caen to Ouistreham.

 Road transport

 Caen is connected to the rest of France by motorways to Paris (A13), Brittany and Southern France (A84) and to Le Mans and central France (A88–A28).
 The A13 and A88 are toll roads while the A84 is a toll-free motorway.
 The city is encircled by the N814 ring-road (Boulevard Périphérique) that was completed in the late 1990s.
 The N13 connects Caen to Cherbourg and to Paris.
 A section of the former N13 (Caen-Paris) is now D613 (in Calvados) following road renumbering.
-The Boulevard Périphérique includes an impressive viaduct called the Viaduc de Calix that goes over the canal and River Orne.
+The Boulevard Périphérique includes a viaduct called the Viaduc de Calix that goes over the canal and River Orne.
 The canal links the city to the sea to permit cargo ships and ferries to dock in the port of Caen.
 Ferries which have docked include the Quiberon and the Duc de Normandie.